AndrewBetson/TF2C-Plugins/waitingdoors/README.md

 https://github.com/sapphonie/WaitingDoors

 # Changes
-Added support for VIP gametype
+Added support for Arena & VIP gametypes

 Fixed plugin not working on Arena maps that use the CP `m_nGameType`